itinance/react-native-fs/README.md

 - React-Native 0.40 is minimum required for compiling on iOS (otherwise install an older release, see below)
 - Access to iOS-based "assets-library" is now supported with `copyAssetsFileIOS`
 - `readDir` will return now creation- and modification-time of files as with `stat()` (thanks @Ignigena)
+- optional connectionTimeout and readTimeout-Settings on `downloadFile` for Android (thanks @drunksaint)

 ## Breaking change in v2.0